satra/NiPyPe-Paper/nipype_paper.rst

 found in Figure TODO.
 Full code used to generate this data can be found in the supplementary material.

+(TODO) dissemination - example ArtifactDetection; from MATLAB to nipype;
+once limited to a lab; now a nipype interface

 An environment for methodological continuity and paced training of new personnel in laboratories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~